 By 1837 the village population had expanded to between 400 and 500 people.
 Services at the Presbyterian church were originally held in a small frame building near the Mississippi River.
 In 1839 construction of a church building was begun, but due to measles and cholera epidemics, it was not completed until 1843.
 The first church structure on the present site, at 6th and Center Streets, was built in 1860; however, this was not the current church building.

-The political and social strains that later erupted into the Civil War were mirrored by splits in the protestant faiths and our denomination was no exception.
+The political and social strains that later erupted into the Civil War (slavery vs. abolitionism) were mirrored by splits in the protestant faiths, and our denomination was no exception.
 Beginning in 1837, Presbyterians separated into a northern New School (N.S.) and a southern Old School (O.S.).
-Here in Hannibal, the church first left the Presbytery of St. Charles to join an independent synod which in 1843 associated with the N.S.
-General Assembly.
-It maintained this association until 1859 when the congregation voted to move to the O.S. church affiliation.
-It appears that in 1848, the 2ndPresbyterian Church (N.S.) was formed and a building constructed at the location of the present library.
-The two congregations existed until 1873 when the two merged and became the First Presbyterian Church of Hannibal, located at the current location.
+In Hannibal the church first left the Presbytery of St. Charles to join an independent synod, which in 1843 associated with the New School General Assembly.
+It maintained this association until 1859 when the congregation voted to move to the Old School church affiliation.
+It appears that in 1848 the 2nd Presbyterian Church (N.S.) was formed, and a building constructed at the location of the present Hannibal Free Public Library.
+The two separate congregations existed until 1873 when the two merged and became the First Presbyterian Church of Hannibal, located at the current location.
 The current structure was erected in 1894-95 and has been renovated several times, most recently in 1983-84.